LarsK4nis/Automation-Login-Website/README.md

 # Automation Login Website With Selenium Webdriver
-Script writen in python oriented to automation login website.
-This one could be used for login in diferents websites as Instagram, Facebook and others social networks.
+Several Scripts writen in python oriented to automation login website.
+These could be used for login in diferents websites as Instagram, Facebook and others social networks.

 ## Introduction
 The proyect is distributed in diferent python templates oriented to clarify the login automation in WebSites.